 I am a scholar in the areas of literary criticism, theory, and philosophy.
-I am currently Distinguished Professor of English at Rutgers University.
-I recently taught as a Visiting Professor at a brand new institution, the Gulf University for Science and Technology in Kuwait, where I endeavored to enhance my linguistic and cultural breadth.
+Though I normally teach in the Department of English at Rutgers University, in recent years I have endeavored to enhance my linguistic and cultural breadth by teaching and researching in the Middle East, first at the Gulf University for Science and Technology in Kuwait, and now as Visiting Professor at the University of Sharjah in the United Arab Emirates.
 My publications include three histories of literary criticism, a study of T.S.
 Eliot’s philosophical background, and two translations of Urdu poetry.
 My own volume of poetry, Shades of Islam: Poems for a New Century, appeared in September 2010.
 The latest version of my book, Literary Criticism: From Plato to the Present: An Introduction, was published in 2011.
 I am also the editor of The Cambridge History of Literary Criticism: Vol. VI: the Nineteenth Century (2013), which contains thirty-two chapters written by some of the most distinguished scholars in the field.
 Additionally, I newly edited the fifth edition of the Penguin Dictionary of Literary Terms and Literary Theory (2014), originally compiled by J.A.
 Cuddon.